 Our common stock is currently trading on the OTCQB under the symbol "DTSS."
-We have applied to list our common stock on the NASDAQ Capital Market under the trading symbol "DTSS."
+Our common stock has been approved to be listed on the NASDAQ Capital Market under the trading symbol "DTSS", subject to notice of issuance.
 We make no prediction as to the effect, if any, that market sales of our common stock or the availability of our common stock for sale will have on the market price of common stock prevailing from time to time.
 Nevertheless, sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, could adversely affect the market price of our common stock and could impair our future ability to raise capital through the sale of equity securities.

-Upon the completion of this offering, we will have an aggregate of 20,620,846 shares of common stock outstanding.
+Upon the completion of this offering, we will have an aggregate of 20,704,846 shares of common stock outstanding.
 All of the shares of common stock sold in this offering, including any shares sold upon exercise of the underwriters' over-allotment option, will be freely tradable, except that any common stock purchased by "affiliates" (as that term is defined in Rule 144 under the Securities Act), may only be sold in compliance with the limitations described below.
-After this offering, 18,133,569 shares of common stock (excluding any shares issuable upon exercise of outstanding options) will be deemed "restricted securities" as defined in Rule 144.
+After this offering, 18,217,569 shares of common stock (excluding any shares issuable upon exercise of outstanding options) will be deemed "restricted securities" as defined in Rule 144.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144 or Rule 701, promulgated under the Securities Act, which rules are summarized below.